tmarsteel/js-dprng/algorithm.md

 8c, a1, 89, 0d, bf, e6, 42, 68, 41, 99, 2d, 0f, b0, 54, bb, 16
 ```

-## Appendix 2: Test-Vectors for the hasing function
+## Appendix 3: Test-Vectors for the hashing function

 You can use these test-vectors to test implementations of this algorithm.